rungene/alx-low_level_programming/0x08-recursion/README.md

 	If n does not have a natural square root, the function should return -1
 FYI: The standard library provides a different function: sqrt.
 Run man sqrt to learn more.

+6-is_prime_number.c - Write a function that returns 1 if the input integer is a prime number, otherwise return 0.
+	Prototype: int is_prime_number(int n);